Player's Guide Index

 - A Power Creation tool for creating Powers in The Contract.

 - Premade Stock Powers are available as examples, or as starting places for easy customization.

 - Powers can be assigned to Contractors and will appear on their Character Sheets.

 - Like something you see?
 Any Power you can view can be used as a template to create a new Power by clicking the "copy and edit new" button.

-- Players may create Worlds and invite other Players via a DM, open invite link, or secret invite link.
+- Players may create Playgroups and invite other Players via a DM, open invite link, or secret invite link.

-- Worlds provide a centralized way to see all your Players, their Characters, and the Games people in your group have been running.
+- Playgroups provide a centralized way to see all your Players, their Characters, and the Games people in your group have been running.

-- Worlds have their own Setting, which may be edited.
+- Playgroups have their own Setting, which may be edited.

-- World Leaders can manage the Character Sheets of the Contractors within their World, allowing them to shoulder extra record-keeping work.
+- Playgroup Leaders can manage the Character Sheets of the Contractors within their Playgroup, allowing them to shoulder extra record-keeping work.

-- Worlds have configurable roles and (soon) permissions.
+- Playgroups have configurable roles and (soon) permissions.